 Literary Magazine

-Help make the Literary Magazine a reality.
+Help make the fall edition of the Literary Magazine a reality.
 Join a team of writers, artists, photographers, and editors who will design our magazine and publish a variety of creative talents from our community.
-You will help recruit, promote, select, lay out and produce our stellar and well-loved yearly publication
+You will help recruit, promote, select, lay out and produce our stellar and well-loved bi-yearly publication

 Metal Sculpture